braun-steven/weka-rnn-forecaster/README.md

 # Weka RNN Timeseries Forecasting

-This package provides a timeseries forecasting for weka using Recurrent Neural Networks.
+This package provides a timeseries forecasting model for weka using Recurrent Neural Networks.

 ## Build Locally